johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 {{< /highlight >}}

-### Pass-Through Lists and Parentheses
+## Pass-Through Lists and Parentheses

+Using parentheses as the syntax for constructing a pass-through lists just happens to make parentheses do other things we expect from them.

-The implicit deconstruction rule makes the use of parentheses to construct pass-through lists consistent with the use of parentheses for grouping to override default operator precedence and associativity rules.
-For example, in the expression `a*(b+c)`, we use parentheses to override the default arithmetic operator precedence.
-We can look at this as actually creating a single-item pass-through list containing the value of `b+c`, which is then extracted with an implicit deconstruction and multiplied by `a`.
+For example, we can now use parentheses for specifying the order of operations.
+The expression `a*(b+c)` creates a single-item pass-through list containing the value of `b+c`, which is then extracted with an implicit deconstruction and multiplied by `a`, resulting in the intended order of operations.

+Implicit construction/destruction also provides a convenient notation for assigning a list of variables to a list of values like so:

+{{< highlight java "linenos=false" >}}

+let(firstName, lastName) = ("Albert", "Einstein");
+{{< /highlight >}}

-### Pass-Through Lists and Regular Lists
+## Pass-Through Lists and Regular Lists

 Since pass-through lists can't be referenced, our language probably needs an additional list type, perhaps constructed using the [] operator.

 {{< highlight java "linenos=false" >}}

 let fruit = ["applies","oranges","cherries"]
+let x = fruit
+x // evaluates to ["applies","oranges","cherries"]
 {{< /highlight >}}

+### Further Possibilities

+Using the same semantics for passing/returning values to/from functions could further allow a language designer to implement some useful new language features consistently on both sides of the interface to a function: named parameters (named return values), optional and default values (optional and default return values), type constraints, variable-length argument (and return value) lists, pattern matching, and nested deconstructing assignments.
+I hope to explore some of these features in future posts.

 ## Synopsis of Pass-Through List Rules